Daily Assignments With Monthly Themes

-It’s a new year, and I feel ready to tackle another 365 daily art assignments – especially after the unexpected break in that tradition last year.
-Or I’m trying to make it a tradition anyway.
-The plan for 2021 is to repeat the more involved journal idea that I used in 2018 – daily art with a new theme or focus every month.
-All the work will (hopefully) fit into one journal, so I’ll have another book for the shelf by the end of the year.
+After the unexpected break in tradition last year, I feel ready to tackle another 365 daily art assignments in 2021.
+The plan is to repeat the more involved journal idea that I used in 2018 – daily art with a new theme or focus every month.
+All the work is meant to eventually (hopefully) fit into one journal, so I’ll have another book for the shelf by the end of the year.

 More info about past daily art journals/challenges here.

-To start getting excited, I came up with the themes for the year upfront.
-Here’s what’s planned for each month:
+To start getting excited, I came up with the themes for the year upfront:

 January